prorounak2005/Linux-and-privacy-guide-for-newbies/Newbies_Guide_To_Linux.md

 ## Using Linux

 ### Installing graphics driver
 After rebboting into you new linux machine you will be greeted with cinnamon desktop environment.
 It looks like windows isn't it ? :) .
 You can press your windows key ( in linux we call it "super key") to open linux mint menu.
 After opening that search for `Driver Manager` and click on it to open it.
 If it says that `Your computer does not need any additional drivers` you can skip this part.
 If you use nvidia you will see `open source drivers` and `proprietary drivers`.
 I will always recommend `proprietary drivers` because it is better than the `open source` [nouveau](https://en.wikipedia.org/wiki/Nouveau_(software)) drivers.
 Click on `apply changes`.
 It will take time to install your drivers, and then a prompt may show up saying that you need to restart your pc.
-Click on `no` because we have to
+Click on `no` because we have to [update our pc](#Updating-your-pc)

 ### Updating your pc